 Parental alienation is a form of psychological manipulation and abuse wherein one parent works to damage the relationship between their child and the other parent.
 This can include speaking negatively about the other parent, trying to limit or deny contact with that parent, as well as encouraging a child to reject them altogether.

 In some instances, parental alienation happens without malicious intent, such as in cases of separation anxiety or the desire to protect a child from an estranged parent.
-In other cases, however, parental alienation is done deliberately by one parent in order to gain power and control over the situation by some alienation tactics.
+In other cases, however, parental alienation is done deliberately by one parent in order to gain power and control over the situation.

 Why is Parental Alienation Concerning?